 - Legacy Character: The future Captain America is black and a woman.

 - Meet Your Early Installment Weirdness: Hulk (and Banner) are from the early Tales to Astonish era.
-Hulk still has the more ape-like design of the time.
+Hulk still has the more ape-like design of the time, along with the somewhat wonkier powers and relatively higher intelligence.

 - Noodle Incident: Captain America mentions having seen the Doom of her time die.